stfbk/stfbk.github.io/_projects/SPARTA.md

 ---
 id: SPARTA
 title: SPARTA
-titleAddon: # Integrated Framework for Predictive and Collaborative Security of Financial Infrastructures
+titleAddon: Re-imagining the way cybersecurity research, innovation, and training are performed in Europe

 startDate: # "2020-05-01"